 It’s the last phone call a parent wants to receive: news that their child was in an accident.
-Although bus accidents are rare—especially when compared with car accidents and other types of collisions—school bus accidents do unfortunately sometimes happen.
+Although school bus accidents are rare, they do unfortunately sometimes happen.
 And when they occur, the school bus driver is supposed to follow certain protocols to protect the kids on board.

-School Bus Driver Safety Protocols After an Accident
+School Bus Driver Safety Protocols to Follow After an Accident

 School buses are more regulated than any other vehicles on the road in many ways.
 For one, their design is meant to prevent collisions and injuries better than passenger vehicles.
-Plus, stop-arm laws around illegally passing a school bus help protect kids from other drivers.
+Plus, stop-arm laws are in place to prevent people from illegally passing a school bus.

-The other factor lies on the school bus driver him or herself.
-They must follow these safety protocols if their bus gets into an accident.
+But some of the responsibility lies with the school bus driver, too.
+They must follow certain safety protocols if their bus gets into an accident.